 A better bike route through western Saskatchewan

 Many people cycle the TransCanada Highway straight through Saskatchewan.
-This route is approximately 650 km’s across.
+This route is approximately 650 km’s long.
 I took an alternate route and pedalled 805 km’s and I am glad I did.
 I feel that there is a lot more to Saskatchewan than what the TransCanada offers.

 Moose Jaw

-I biked west bound.
-Many pedal east bound.
+I biked westbound.
+Many pedal eastbound.
 Simply reverse the following details according.
-Ultimately I was looking for an alternate route to The Hoodoos and Drumheller from Saskatchewan.
+Ultimately, I was looking for an alternate route to the Hoodoos and Drumheller from Saskatchewan.
 I found a few interesting attractions along the way.

-A Google Map screen shot showing Swift Current to Sceptre (disregard travel time)
+A Google Map screenshot showing Swift Current to Sceptre (disregard travel time)

 Saskatchewan

 I was also able to have a completely new experience of Saskatchewan’s flatness and vastness.
-If people find the TransCanada flat and vast Highway 32 takes it to a whole other level.
+If people find the TransCanada flat and vast, Highway 32 takes it to a whole other level.

 I noticed that almost half the cars/drivers coming your way will wave at you.

-When I pedalled into Sceptre I pedalled up to the museum which was closed.
+When I pedalled into Sceptre, I pedalled up to the museum, which was closed.
 I noticed an outside faucet and was able to top up my water there.
 Sceptre is 130 km’s west of Swift Current.
 On the window of the museum was a map of how to get to the Great Sand Hills.
 Road signage to the sand hills seems to be lacking???
 Sceptre does have a restaurant.
 See the map for directions.

 It is about 20 km’s of gravel roads to get to the Great Sand Hills.
 There is no camping at the sand hills.